Herbal Medicinal Tea

 I’ve been working a lot the last couple of months so I’ve been feeling a little tired and rough around the edges.
 My usual tea ritual wasn’t cutting it, plus, I wanted something that didn’t involve caffeine.

 Drinking herbal concoctions for all type of health problems were a part of growing up with Korean parents.
-Have a sore throat?
-Drink Korean citron tea.
-Feeling a chill or feel a cold coming on?
-Drink ginger tea.

 I wasn’t sure what to have to boost my immune system and to relieve stress but my cousin came to the rescue and introduced me to her friend Michael Kim who has training in traditional Chinese medicine and acupuncture.